 Former Washington Commanders QB Dwayne Haskins dead at 24

-Dwayne Haskins Jr., a quarterback for the Pittsburgh Steeler, who was formerly drafted by the Washington Commanders has died, according to reports.
+Dwayne Haskins Jr., a quarterback for the Pittsburgh Steelers, who was formerly drafted by the Washington Commanders has died, according to authorities.

 LANDOVER, MD - DECEMBER 22: Washington Redskins Quarterback Dwayne Haskins (7) laughs with teammates following the game between the New York Giants and the Washington Redskins on December 22, 2019 at FedExField in Landover, Maryland.
 (Photo by Nicole

+Florida Highway Patrol officials say Haskins was hit and killed along a Broward County highway in south Florida around 6:37 a.m.
+Saturday.
+Investigators say Haskins was trying to cross the westbound lanes of that highway for unknown reasons, when he was hit by an oncoming dump truck.
+Haskins was pronounced dead at the scene.

-ESPN's senior NFL insider, Adam Schefter, reports that Haskins passed away Saturday morning after a vehicle accident in Florida, per his agent.
-The Pittsburgh Steelers and Washington Commanders confirmed the news Saturday.
+ESPN's senior NFL insider, Adam Schefter, first reported that Haskins had passed away Saturday morning, and The Pittsburgh Steelers and Washington Commanders later confirmed the news.

-Schefter reports that Haskins was in South Florida training with other Steelers QBs, RBs and WRs.
+Schefter reports that Haskins was in South Florida training with other Steelers players.

 Dwayne Haskins was a standout quarterback at Ohio State University, whose talents led him to being drafted by the Washington Commanders in the first round of the 2019 draft.